 The Japanese General Social Surveys (JGSS) are designed and carried out by the JGSS Research Center at Osaka University of Commerce (Joint Usage/Research Center for Japanese General Social Surveys accredited by Minister of Education, Culture, Sports, Science and Technology), in collaboration with the Institute of Social Science at the University of Tokyo.

 More information about Japanese General Social surveys can be found on the Japanese General Social Survey Web site (Japanese language) or the Japanese General Social Survey Web site (English language).

 Sample: Two-stage stratified random sampling; stratified by regional block (6) and population size (major cities, cities with population of 200,000 or more, cities with population of less than 200,000, and towns/villages).
 Number of survey points: 526.
 Number of samples at each survey point: 14-16.
-For more information, please see the Sampling Information section of the Original P.I.
+For additional information on sampling methods, see the Sampling Information section of the Original P.I.
 Documentation within the ICPSR codebook.